 Why Freeze Your Eggs

-You may also need to freeze your eggs if you’re having trouble ovulating.
-This can be caused by polycystic ovarian syndrome (PCOS), a hormonal imbalance problem, as well as blocked fallopian tubes caused by pelvic inflammatory disease, uterine fibroids, or a number of other medical conditions.
+You may also need to freeze your eggs if you’re having trouble ovulating, which can be caused by polycystic ovarian syndrome (PCOS), a hormonal imbalance problem, as well as blocked fallopian tubes caused by pelvic inflammatory disease, uterine fibroids, or a number of other medical conditions.

-One common infertility treatment, if you have a condition that affects your ability to get pregnant, freezes a person's eggs to preserve them so they can get treatment that improves the chance of being able to become pregnant.
+One common infertility treatment involves freezing a person's eggs to preserve them so they can get treatment that improves the chance of being able to become pregnant.

 Women also may choose to freeze their eggs ahead of future cancer treatments.